 Food manufacturers must consult their own legal teams to finalize their labels, but Grande Ultra WPI is very low in naturally occurring sugars, with typical lactose values of less than 1%.
 No additional sugars are added to Grande Ultra during the production process.
 In fact, sugar that’s present in milk is removed as part of the purification process during production.

 This is an important factor for food manufacturers.
 For years, many low-fat products on the market were promoted as “better for you,” but they actually contained a laundry list of artificial ingredients and high amounts of sugar to make up for lost flavor.
-Savvy consumers have caught on and realize these products weren’t as healthy as they claimed to be.
+Savvy consumers have caught on and realized these products weren’t as healthy as they claimed to be.
 Now, consumers demand clean labels and ingredients that are naturally low in sugar.

-The U.S. Food and Drug Administration (FDA) now requires that added sugars be listed on the nutrition facts labels of all packaged foods.
+The U.S. Food and Drug Administration (FDA) requires that added sugars be listed on the nutrition facts labels of all packaged foods.
 According to the FDA, added sugar is defined as “sugars that are either added during the processing of foods, or are packaged as such (e.g., a bag of table sugar), and also includes sugars from syrups and honey, and sugars from concentrated fruit or vegetable juices.”

-The addition of Grande Gusto will enhance water binding of the finished product, reducing syneresis or pooling while improving the texture of the finished product so that its mouthfeel is creamier and more “fat like.”
-The cheesy notes consumers desire are also maintained and an independent study showed that participants actually preferred a mac & cheese formulation containing Grande Gusto when compared to the control.
+The addition of Grande Gusto will enhance the water-binding properties of the finished product, reducing syneresis or pooling while improving the texture of the finished product so that its mouthfeel is creamier and more “fat like.”
+The cheesy notes consumers desire are also maintained and an independent study showed that participants actually preferred a mac and cheese formulation containing Grande Gusto when compared to the control.

-Adding Grande Ultra to a beverage may have an impact on the finished product, so it’s important to answer a few questions during your formulation process when considering whey proteins:
+Adding Grande Ultra WPI to a beverage may have an impact on the finished product, so it’s important to answer a few questions during your formulation process when considering whey proteins:

 Does your beverage require clarity?

 The finished beverage needs to be formulated at a pH below 3.5, which is the isoelectric point of whey proteins.
 A formulation with pH above 3.5 that includes whey proteins may result in turbidity.
 It’s important to note that Grande Ultra whey protein powder is among the clearest WPIs available on the market.

 Is the beverage a dry mix or Ready To Drink (RTD)?